IU-PR/Capstone_project/content/docs/Groups/Ayoto.md

 5- Improved Patient Experience: With streamlined processes and personalized recommendations, our platform enhances overall patient satisfaction, leading to better healthcare outcomes.

 ## Differentiation from Existing Solutions
 1- AI-Driven Preliminary Diagnosis: By harnessing the power of artificial intelligence (AI), our platform provides users with a preliminary diagnosis for their symptoms.
-The utilization of advanced algorithms and machine learning techniques ensures a more accurate and efficient assessment, surpassing traditional symptom checkers.
+The utilization of advanced algorithms and machine learning techniques ensures a more accurate and efficient assessment.

 2- Personalized Doctor Matching: Building upon the preliminary diagnosis, our platform goes beyond generic doctor directories.
 We take into account the specific condition identified by the AI analysis and match users with doctors who specialize in the relevant field.
 This personalized approach enhances the likelihood of successful treatment outcomes and fosters a stronger patient-doctor connection.